rla/prolog-markdown/README.md

    No syntax highlighting is provided but the `data-language` attribute is set.
  * Plain link recognizion.

+## Performance

+Example [document](http://daringfireball.net/projects/markdown/syntax.text) (about 800 lines) is parsed in 80ms on 2.4GHz Q6600.

 ## Installation

 Requires SWI-Prolog 7.x.